Photoluminescence Spectroscopy of Carbon Dots

 Figure 5.
 TRES of C-dots extracted with methanol from heated milk, PL intensity colour code in the graph.
 The red and blue lines show the PL decays at 490 nm and 430 nm emission, respectively.
 The inset shows peak-normalised emission spectra integrated at different times in the decay (colour code in the graph).
 Measurement conditions: λex = 405 nm, Δλem = 5.00 nm, λem step = 10.00 nm, time resolution = 49 ps/channel, acquisition time = 5 minutes/decay.

 Thermal treatment of milk is an easily available, environmentally friendly method to produce carbon dots.
 The C-dots are easily characterised in an FLS1000 photoluminescence spectrometer using the excitation-emission map option available in the software.
-Time-resolved emission spectra using TCSPC provide information on the PL mechanism and evidence the heterogeneous character of the carbon dots studied.
+Time-resolved excitation and emission spectra using a tunable TCSPC source provide information on the PL mechanism and evidence the heterogeneous character of the C-dots studied.